joshxgchen/joshxgchen/README.md

 During my internship at WillowTree, I was part of a dynamic team that focused on crafting exceptional mobile and web experiences for clients across various industries.
 I gained valuable insights into mobile app development and user experience design, working and helping fellow interns with products such as McGraw Hill, Dairy Queen, and HBO.

 ### Incognito Software (Spring 2022)
 My experience at Incognito Software exposed me to the world of network management solutions.
-I worked on improving network performance and reliability, enhancing my skills in networking and software development.
+I worked on improving network performance and reliability, enhancing my skills in networking, software testing, and software development.

 ## 🚀 My Interests